 The Home Business Academy is a monthly membership, made to make the building of a sales funnel easy, yet it’s also meant as a way to earn residual income as an affiliate.

-In 20 Ideas on how to make money after retirement I mention both online and offline possibilities to make money.
-For both offline and online endeavors it’s good to have sales funnels in place.
+In 20 Ideas on how to make money after retirement, I mention both online and offline possibilities to make money.
+For both offline and online endeavours, it’s good to have sales funnels in place.
 I’ll explain in this article what a sales funnel is.

-In this review of the Home Business Academy I’ll also go in depth on what is means to be an affiliate.
+In this review of the Home Business Academy, I’ll also go in-depth on what it means to be an affiliate.
 To be an affiliate of a product is not on my original list of ideas.
 So, it makes a perfect Idea #21.
-I did mention being an affiliate in How to make money from your hobby or passion?, but that was more as a side note.
+I did mention being an affiliate in How to make money from your hobby or passion? but that was more as a side note.

 P.S.
 If you know what a sales funnel and being an affiliate is, you can go straight to the review.